HL7/cql-ig/input/pages/conformance.md

   } ]
 }
 ```
+{% endraw %}

+Constructing a query pattern from a data requirement, determining how completely the resulting query pattern covers that data requirement, and determining when more than one query pattern is required are discussed in detail in [FHIR Query Patterns](#fhir-query-patterns).

 Systems that can infer more selective requirements from additional restrictions applied in the CQL after the retrieve **MAY** include those requirements to provide more selective data requirements.
 For example: